 Q. DO YOU HAVE A BOOK? (’COS I’D TOTALLY BUY ONE!)

-Making a grammar guide was never an objective, but due to overwhelming demand (enough to get us off our indolent fundaments), two books are in the works.
-More details will follow, so save your ducats.
-We are also working on grammar zines, which we plan to give away for free (or as close to free as we can get). 💸
+Making a grammar guide was never an objective, but due to overwhelming demand (enough to get us off our indolent fundaments), several grammar zines are in the works, so save your ducats.
+(But don’t worry: they won’t cost a lot of money.
+We’ll try to keep them as close to free as possible.)

 Q. DUDES, WHY DON’T YOU ANSWER MY QUESTION ABOUT (X)?